 The BfB Labs is a new social venture created by Shift that sets out to bring Emotionally Responsive Gaming (ERG) to the world.
 These games respond to players’ emotions and reward those who can master them.
 They challenge players physically, mentally and emotionally and, unlike other games, effectively train players in key aspects of emotional control, building resilience and promoting wellbeing.

 BfB Labs first title is Champions of the Shengha, a fantasy card battling game played with the BfB Sensor – an ear clip monitor that measures users’ emotional state by tracking their heart rate variability (HRV).
 The game challenges you to defeat your opponents with a combination of strategy and self control on the way to becoming the ultimate Shengha warrior.
+Watch the game walkthrough.

 Through regular play, users master powerful skills of emotional control.
 These skills equip them to cope and thrive within the game and beyond it, improving their capacity to deal with stress, anxiety and frustration and be at their best.